jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.4.5
+  * Allow "" to be set into Date field, setting the Date field (or Date array element) as null.
  * 2.4.4
   * Allow "" to be set into BigInteger or BigDecimal when return value is Map (JsonObject). "" to non-String fields will be null, except for primitives and primitive wrappers, that will result in JVM default value.
  * 2.4.2